g3rhard/sysops-framework/content/docs/chapter-06-practices.md

   "Good practices are the difference between chaos and control in operations."
 ---

-> _"Good practices are the difference between chaos and control in operations."_

 ## 🎯 Learning Objectives

 By the end of this chapter, you will understand: